1949 to 1967 – PYE BROADCAST AUDIO CONSOLES | PART ONE: THE OB ‘SCANNERS’

 Here’s another bit of video from a completely different type of programme done by the 1960’s MCR scanners….Jazz 625 and various others like Jazz Goes to College.
 Whilst many of the Jazz 625 series, which originally ran from April 1964 to August 1966, were recorded at the TV Theatre, there were also many done as OB’s at The Marquee Club.
 Visiting American Jazz stars were often featured and a few excerpts are still available to view online.

-It’s not that easy to make a jazz group, playing in a tight group in a small club to sound good, however I like this one of Johnny Scott’s Quintet, with a nice sound mix in the little Marquee Club:
+It’s not that easy to make a jazz group, playing in a tight group in a small club to sound good, however, I like this one of Johnny Scott’s Quintet, with a nice sound mix in the little Marquee Club:

 PRESS ‘PLAY’ (Possibly hidden in the bottom left corner)

-I don’t know who the Sound Supervisor was on that, I’ll guess Graham Haines, but Vic Godrich and Chris Holcombe are London OB mixers who’s names also come to mind as doing great music mixes.
+I don’t know who the Sound Supervisor was on that, I’ll guess Graham Haines, but Vic Godrich and Chris Holcombe are London OB mixers whose names also come to mind as doing great music mixes.
 Nice to see lots of AKG C-28’s there…the ‘go to’ condenser mic for music in TV at the time.
-Johnny Scott, on flute is miked with a ‘straight’ C-28; beside him is Duncan Lamont on sax, with an AKG D-24, then the unusual sight of a harp played by David Snell on another C-28.
+Johnny Scott on flute, is miked with a ‘straight’ C-28; beside him is Duncan Lamont on sax, with an AKG D-24, then the unusual sight of a harp played by David Snell on another C-28.
 The string bass of Arthur Watts has ‘something’ in the tailpiece, and an ‘omni’ was often stuffed there or in the bridge, wrapped tightly in foam.
-Finally Barry Morgan’s drum kit has two C-28’s with their VR1 extensions aimed left and right and quite low.
+Finally, Barry Morgan’s drum kit has two C-28’s with their VR1 extensions aimed left and right and quite low.
 No overhead in use though and there is something ‘parked’ in front of the bass drum that may be hiding another mic although a jazz bass drum wasn’t tightly miked then.

 Barry Morgan went on to play with ‘Blue Mink’ and owned Morgan Recording Studios and Johnny Scott went to the US and ‘made it’ in film music.